andreacappelletti97/mapreduce_hw2/README.md

 You will have to adapt this guide to your configuration accordling.

-FIrst thing first, download VMWare, the virtual machine environment on which you will run the software stack of Hortons.
+First thing first, download VMWare, the virtual machine environment on which you will run the software stack of Hortons.
 You can find it directly on the UIC web store: http://go.uic.edu/csvmware

 After the download is completed, run the installation procedure.